firstdraft/appdev-lessons/lessons/ad2-helper-methods-pt1.md

 ![](/assets/rails-info-route-details.png)

-And we can check in our `app/views/movies/index.html.erb` view template by changing the embedded Ruby to: `<%= details_path %>`, and on the live app we should see... and error!
+And we can check in our `app/views/movies/index.html.erb` view template by changing the embedded Ruby to: `<%= details_path %>`, and on the live app we should see... an error!

 ```bash
 No route matches {:action=>"show", :controller=>"movies"}, missing required keys: {:id}
 ```

-That's because there is a flexible (a.k.a. dyanmic) segment in the route, so Rails can't produce the URL unless you tell it what to put in that spot!
+That's because there is a flexible (a.k.a. dynamic) segment in the route, so Rails can't produce the path unless you tell it what to put in that spot!

 Cool.
 So we need to provide an argument.
 Change the embedded Ruby to `<%= details_path(42) %>`.
 Refresh **/movies**.
 It should now render the string `"/movies/42"`.

 There's a couple of benefits to these route **helper methods**.

 One, is that there is actually two versions of the method, `_path` and `_url`.
 If you change the method in the view template to `details_url(42)` and refresh **/movies**, then you will see the full URL of the Gitpod app, including the path!
-This is very cool because that means I can use fully qualified URLs if I want to using this method.
-But then, when I deploy my code to my Heroku app, and it's running on mydomain.com, this method will automatically work -- no matter what server it's running on!
-No need to **hard code** anything and then later need to change it when I move my app around.

-That URL benefit is pretty nice, but we usually use the `_path` version anyway.
+This is very cool, because it means I can use fully qualified URLs.
+And when I deploy my code to my Heroku app, and it's running on mydomain.com, this method will automatically work -- no matter what server it's running on!
+No need to hard code anything, and then later need to change it when I move my app around.

 The biggest benefit of using the route helper methods is the following.
-If you name your routes in your `config/routes.rb` diligently, and outside of this file, everywhere else in your application, _never_ refer to URLs and only refer to the methods associated with them, then if you ever have to change the URL from `movies` to `films` (or `zebra` or anything!), you don't need to do this throughout your codebase and risk breaking everything.
+If you name your routes once in your `config/routes.rb`, and outside of this file in your application, _never_ refer to paths or URLs and only refer to the methods associated with them, then if you ever have to change the URL from `movies` to `films` (or `zebra` or anything!), you don't need to do this throughout your codebase and risk breaking everything.

-With our new route helper methods, we're never going to refer to these URLs as actual strings anymore.
-We're always going to refer to them through these names that we give them.
+With our new route helper methods, we're never going to refer to these paths as actual strings anymore.
+We're always going to refer to them through these method names that we give them.

 Now let's get these names down per the conventions that most Rails developers use: